DinosuGithub/Coding-Regionals-24/setup_instructions.md

 # Running the Server
-These are the instructions to start your own instance of the server for this site.
-This is NOT NECESSARY for use unless you cannot access the live version.
+**These are the instructions to start your own instance of the server for this site.
+This is NOT NECESSARY for use unless you want to create a new instance with your own stored data.
+(Judges should not need to use this.)**

 ## Clone
 1. Clone this repository.